nielslange/smntcs-adobe-typekit-fonts/README.txt

 = 1.5 (2019.05.12) =

-- Tested up to WP 5.2
+- Tested up to WordPress 5.2

 = 1.4 (2019.04.05) =